ssepehrnoush/Iran-geojson-map-boundaries/README.md

  - It should take a few seconds
  - Scroll down and find QuickWKT
  - On the right side click on Install plugin
- - After that the program is ready to use for our purpose, You just have to drag and drop [irir_states_boundaries_coordinates.geojson] into the software and the map will shown.
+ - After that the program is ready to use for our purpose, You just have to drag and drop [ir_states_boundaries_coordinates.geojson] into the software and the map will shown.

 ### Generating Random points within any state
  - Run cmd as administrator and goto your downloaded * [Python-pip] directory.